-Formal and informal coordination occurred with a variety of Federal state and local agencies in addition to the public involvement efforts described above.
-Agencies contacted included the United States Fish and Wildlife Service (USFWS), the Arizona Department of Game and Fish (ADGF), the City of Tucson Parks, Tucson Water Department, City of Tucson Transportation, Pima County Department of Transportation, Pima County Cultural Resources, and Pima County Parks and Recreation.
-In addition to the above local stakeholders included local Homeowners Associations, Tucson Audobon Society, and Santa Cruz River Alliance.
+Formal and informal coordination occurred with a variety of Federal, State, and local agencies in addition to the public involvement efforts described above.
+Agencies contacted included the United States Fish and Wildlife Service (USFWS), the Arizona Department of Game and Fish (AGFD), the City of Tucson Parks and Recreation, Tucson Water Department, City of Tucson Department of Transportation, Pima County Department of Transportation, Pima County Cultural Resources, and Pima County Parks and Recreation.
+In addition to the above, local stakeholders included local Homeowners Associations, Tucson Audobon Society, and Santa Cruz River Alliance.

-Representatives from USFWS and ADGF participated in development of the functional assessment model and its application.
+Representatives from USFWS and AGFD participated in development of the functional assessment model and its application.
 USFWS also participated in development of alternatives and their design.
-USFWS has prepared a Planning Aid Letter and is currently preparing a Coordination Act Report for this study.
+USFWS has provided a Coordination Act Report for this study, which is reproduced in Appendix 14.1 of the Final EIS.